 Registering with the Companies Registration Office (CRO)

-Sole Traders need to register with the CRO if they want to trade under a different name than their own true name.
 For example, Mary O’Brien can start a business called Mary O’Brien without registering with the CRO.
 But if she wants to use O’Brien Consultancy as her business name, she needs to register that name with the CRO.

 Do I need an Irish business bank account?